nothingmn/AthosIoT/readme.md

 A RaspberryPi will be available, with Node-Red installed in order to act as a Master node on the network.
 It will be responsible for ensuring the slave nodes are properly configured, and that the data flows of sensor data and command and control data are done correctly.
 Node-Red will also be responsible for for all user facing dashboards, etc..

+All slave configuration will be stored on the slaves only.

+All master configuration will be represented within Node-Red UI.

+There will be no external dependancies, for example a database.

+There will be no provision to store historical data on either any slave nor master nodes.
+If you want to keep the data, wire up Node-Red to persist the data some place.
+The reason why we dont want to install a database on the master node is three fold:
+	1. Keep the end solution simple with low to no dependancies
+	2. SD Cards in our master node, a RPi will have a very short life.
+We opt for a longer life span
+	3. Node-red allows you to offload your MQTT data to any sort of database on your network.

 Slave node sequencing
 --------------------
 1. Read EEPROM for device configuration